kevinfAAA/kevs-project-portfolio-2/README.md

 This webidte was deployed via GitHub Pages.
 The following steps explain the deployment process:

 - Open your GitHub repository.
-- Go to seeting within your repository .
+- Go to settings within your repository.
 - Scroll down to GitHub Pages.
 This has its own dedicated tab, Click to open it.
-- When in the GitHub Pages tab go to the Source section and click on the siurce dropdown and select master.
+- When in the GitHub Pages tab go to the Source section and click on the source dropdown and select master.
 - Once master is selected click the save button which is also located in the Source section.
-- Once saved the page will refresh and your site is now published, it may take a few minutes to publish (it is good to be aware of this).
+- Once saved, the page will refresh and your site will now be published, it may take a few minutes to publish (it is good to be aware of this).
-- A link to your published webiste can now be found at the top of the GitHub pages.
+- A link to your published webiste can now be found at the top of the GitHub page.

 <a name="wireframe"></a>